Alejandro Martinuccio: Chapecoense plane crash

 On 28 November 2016, many of his current teammates at Chapecoense were involved in a plane crash, which killed most of the squad (17 died instantly after crash and two more a few hours later in hospital at Medellín).
-Martuniccio was not on the plane as he had been dropped from the team for the first final game against Atlético Nacional for the 2016 Copa Sudamericana, due to an injury.
+Martinuccio was not on the plane as he had been dropped from the team for the first leg of the against 2016 Copa Sudamericana Final against Atlético Nacional due to an injury.